Eco-Flow/nanoporemetabarcoding/README.md

 ### Taxonomy assignment

-The pipeline outputs ASV tables in `.csv` format.
-The `ASV_taxa.csv` table contains the following columns:
+The pipeline an ASV tables in `.csv` format.
+The `ASV_taxa_final.csv` table contains the following columns:

 - `sample_name`: Name of the sample.
 It is made of `<fastq_id>sample_id<>`.
 - `ASV`: ASV id.